jamestalmage/tang/Readme.md

 plugins
 -------
 `ng-test-utils` has a number of companion plugins that help you insert it in your build process.
+Each one has its own set of examples that will help get you started.

   * The [karma preprocessor](https://github.com/jamestalmage/karma-angular-test-utils) provides
   the simplest solution that will work for the majority of users.
 Since the transforms provided